A Sydney Café Is Making Caramilk Choc Tops & uaagjsfdf (Sorry, Lost Self Control For A Sec)

 Hear ye, hear ye, I have news that’s bound to make Sydney-based Caramilk fanatics spontaneously combust: a café is currently slinging Caramilk choc tops.
 That’s it.
 That’s the yarn.

-The aptly-named Cheat Day café in Peakhurst unveiled the Caramilk and Biscoff choc top soft serve (AKA an product many would consider deserved of a Nobel Prize).
+The aptly-named Cheat Day café in Peakhurst unveiled the Caramilk and Biscoff choc top soft serve (AKA a product many would consider deserved of a Nobel Prize) last week.

 According to taste, the café will continue producing the goods until Caramilk supplies become scarce.
-Which means there’s been no greater time to head in-store and bless your tastebuds on this immaculate concoction.
+Which means there’s been no greater time to head in-store and bless your tastebuds with this immaculate concoction.

 View this post on Instagram